ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 | `target-service-instance-name` | The name of the `cloud-object-storage` instance that you want to access. |
 {: caption="`iam authorization-policy-create` command components" caption-side="top"}

-Verify that the Notifications Manager role has been set.
+Verify that the Notifications Manager role is set.

 ```
 ibmcloud iam authorization-policies